It’s not easy being green.

 Keeler turns bright green.

-Scorby introduces the Doctor to Chase’s favourite recycling machine – the one with the large toothed crusher.
+Scorby introduces the Doctor to Chase’s favourite recycling machine.

 But Chase’s murderous machinations are interrupted by Amelia Ducat.

 Sue: Excellent.
-I’m glad she came back.
-Is she a new companion?
+I’m glad she’s back.
+Is she the new companion?
 Please tell me she’s the new companion.

-Amelia tells Chase that he owes her a thousand guineas – a significant increase on the 750 guineas it would have cost him when he originally bought it.
+Amelia tells Chase that he owes her a thousand guineas – a significant increase on the 750 guineas it cost him when he originally bought it.

-Me: Inflation was rampant in the mid-70s.
-That was a nice joke for all the depressed adults in the audience.
+Me: Inflation was rampant in the mid-‘70s.
+That was a nice in-joke for all the depressed adults in the audience.

-On her way out, Amelia bumps into Sarah.
-It turns out that Amelia arrived with Dunbar and Sir Colin Thackeray in tow, and Sarah’s report forces Dunbar to do the right and honourable thing for a change.
+Amelia bumps into Sarah on her way out.
+Luckily, the old lady arrived with Dunbar and Sir Colin Thackeray, and Sarah’s report forces Dunbar to do the right thing for a change.

 Sue: That’s nice.
 He’s going to turn over a new leaf.